 “No. But that’s what the bible says and…”

 “Then preach as if you’re reading from the bible and not as if you saw it happen.”.

 The thing about reporting hearsay.
 Amidst the excitement, ‘app’ becomes ‘apparition’ and ‘cock’ morphs into ‘crocodile’.
 Too often, you come back to eat your words.
 But who cares about rational thinking?
 The grapevine must be fed.

-Society is crawling with too many injustices than we can fight at once.
+Society is crawling with too many injustices that we can fight at once.
 Hastily condemning people based on popular stereotypes is one of them.

 Aren’t we fast becoming proponents of single stories?

 Is this all activism or is there an unconscious need to have an “I told you so” moment lurking somewhere in there?

 Are we trying to rid the society of one injustice just so we can replace it with another?